 Margaret holds a B.S. from Georgetown University’s School of Foreign Service and has studied at Nanzan University and the Delhi School of Economics.
 She speaks French, Japanese, Hindi, and Gujarati.

-Margaret is currently a foreign services officer at the US Department of State in Fukuoka, Japan.
+Margaret is currently a foreign services officer at the US Department of State.

 Gordon McCord: (2011) Gordon has varied interests, including economic growth and poverty reduction, the role of geography in economic dynamics, and the interaction of epidemiology and poverty (particularly in the case of malaria).
 Before beginning the program, he worked as a special assistant to Jeffrey Sachs at the Columbia Earth Institute and at the UN Millennium Project.
 During those years, Gordon had the opportunity to travel all over the world supporting Prof. Sachs both in research and in working with country governments and international organizations.
 Gordon grew up in Latin America and received his B.A. in Economics from Harvard University, where he focused on economic development and Latin American studies, and wrote an undergraduate thesis on the effects of rural road improvement on family incomes in rural Peru.

-Gordon is an assistant professorship at the University of California, San Diego in International Relations and Pacific Studies.
+Gordon is an Associate Teaching Professor and Associate Deanat the University of California, San Diego in International Relations and Pacific Studies.